 While a frameless canvas print is the more popular option, framed canvas prints have also gained popularity in recent years.
 They add a more modern element to canvas photos as unframed canvas can sometimes look unfinished in comparison to other, traditionally framed paper prints.

-- Metal Prints.
-Make your colors come alive indoors or out with a metal print, which hosts a bright white colored background to bring out contrast and tone in even the darkest photos.
-With portrait and panoramic sizing available as well as a moisture-resistant coating, metal prints are a perfect option for any environment.
+- Metal Prints: Make your colors come alive indoors or out with a metal print, which hosts a bright white colored background to bring out contrast and tone in even the darkest photos.
+With portrait and panoramic sizing available as well as a moisture-resistant coating, photo prints on metal are a perfect option for any environment.

-- Puzzle Prints.
-Get the whole family involved by letting them put together their favorite pictures piece by piece.
+- Photo Puzzles: Get the whole family involved by letting them put together their favorite pictures piece by piece.
 Ranging from 60 to 1,014 pieces, these puzzles have varying difficulty levels great for family members of all ages.

-- Phone Case Prints.
-Take your favorite photos with you wherever you go with phone case prints.
+- Picture Phone Cases: Take your favorite photos with you wherever you go with phone case prints.
 Available in sizes that fit most iPhones, these phone cases are durable and come in matte or glossy finishes to suit your style.

-- Fleece Blanket Prints.
-Print your beloved pet or your favorite sunset picture on a blanket so you can snuggle up in something you love.
-Choose from sherpa, microfiber, or plush fleece and pair it with a matching pillow to complete your personalized ensemble.
+- Fleece Photo Blankets: Print your beloved pet or your favorite sunset picture on a blanket so you can snuggle up in something you love.
+Choose from sherpa, microfiber, or plush fleece and pair it with a matching throw pillow to complete your personalized ensemble.

-- Calendar Prints.
-A calendar full of memorable photos makes a great anniversary or christmas gift, and is something the whole family is sure to enjoy throughout the year.
+- Photo Calendars: A calendar full of memorable photos makes a great anniversary or Christmas gift, and is something the whole family is sure to enjoy throughout the year.
 The calendars come in plenty of options including an easel calendar, desk calendar, and even monthly planners.